Bulldog Edition

-Bulldog Edition is a 1936 American film directed by Charles Lamont.
+Bulldog Edition is a 1936 American crime drama film directed by Charles Lamont and starring Evalyn Knapp, Ray Walker and Regis Toomey.
 The film is also known as Lady Reporter in the United Kingdom.

 Plot

-Newspaper editors Ken Dwyer (Ray Walker) and Evans (Robert Warwick) compete for circulation, and the heart of star reporter/cartoonist Randy Burns (Evalyn Knapp).
-That is, if accused killer Nick Enright (Cy Kendall) and his moll, “Aggie” (Betty Compson), don't put them permanently out of circulation first.
+Newspaper editors Ken Dwyer and Evans compete for circulation, and the heart of star reporter/cartoonist Randy Burns.
+That is, if accused killer Nick Enright and his moll, “Aggie”, don't put them permanently out of circulation first.